thejohnhoffer/ttzc/README.md

 ## Hi Jonathan,

-I modified ttzc.js so it accepts 2 day diffs.
+I modified ttzc.js so it displays differences of 2 days.

 At first I just wanted to call getDay on fromDate and toDate, but that's no good since it returns a day from 0-6.
 I can't subtract numbers like those to get days between since if today is day 6, then tomorrow is day 0.